Follow these instructions to set up an upload workflow in Data Shuttle.

 For information on browser compatibility, see System Requirements and Guidelines for Using Smartsheet.

-Data Shuttle Workflows
+Data Shuttle workflows

 - Scheduling a workflow means you can set it and forget it, knowing the data at your target is regularly updated.
 You can also run your workflow manually at any time.

-Important: As you build your workflows, make sure you have a clear endpoint.
+As you build your workflows, make sure you have a clear endpoint.
 Avoid circular workflows; they will run in an infinite loop and create problems with your data.

-Basic Workflow steps
+Basic workflow steps

 - Confirm your data compatibility and permissions.

-- Log into Data Shuttle at datashuttle.smartsheet.com
+- Sign in to Data Shuttle at datashuttle.smartsheet.com.

-- Select the type of workflow you want to create, upload or offload.
+- Select the type of workflow you want to create, upload, or offload.

-Tips and Best Practices
+Tips and best practices